aspatton/nd00333_AZMLND_C2/README.md

 ## Screencass

+Note: Added higher quality link, this video requirement makes no sense.
+Please let me know when reviewed so I can remove it as it has my Azure subscription info in the video.

-A screencast of the project can be found here: https://youtu.be/IAmo9QDi6Ig
+A screencast of the project can be found here: https://youtu.be/pEzX5opOr4w